kalwalt/gatsby-starter-i18n-bulma/README.md

 ## Features

-A simple website with multilanguage support, blogging, bulma css, fontawesome, i18n, netlify-cms and much more...
+A simple website with multilanguage support, blogging, bulma css, i18n, netlify-cms and much more...

 ## Gatsby.js
-It support Gatsby.js v.4 !!
+It support Gatsby.js v.5 !!

 ### Language switcher